top of page

 Afghanistan's Press conference in India failed to pass the feminist check

-On 10th October, 2025, the Afghan Embassy hosted a forum with Afghanistan’s Foreign minister Amir Khan Muttaqi in New Delhi, India.
-The embassy had invited over sixteen journalists, and not a single one of them was a woman, let alone a woman from intersectional identities.
-In the forum, it was observed by other journalists, how women and foreign media were turned away from the gate of the embassy, and has been widely discussed in the media.
+On 10th October 2025, the Afghan Embassy hosted a forum featuring Afghanistan’s Foreign Minister Amir Khan Muttaqi in New Delhi, India.
+The embassy invited over sixteen journalists, yet not a single woman was present, let alone a woman from intersectional identities.
+Observers noted how women and foreign media were turned away at the gate, a situation that has sparked widespread discussion in the media.

-As a young woman and journalist, based out of India, with intersectional identities, and as a feminist researcher, I have been deeply affected by this recent event where women journalists were not allowed to be a part of a forum organised around the Taliban's Foreign Minister.
+As a young woman journalist based in India, with intersectional identities and a background in feminist research, this event deeply affected me.
+The exclusion of women journalists from a forum discussing the Taliban's Foreign Minister felt like a personal affront.
 On behalf of women journalists everywhere, I felt insulted and impacted.

 Image by Imam Hassan on Unsplash